 Selling on these sorts of marketplaces, or even listing on a few platforms like eBay and Mercari, can help you sell your inventory pretty quickly.

-You can also buy stuff from flea markets, garage sales, pawn shops, and anywhere you spot a product you think has value but is on discount.
+You can also buy stuff from flea markets, garage sales, thrift stores, pawn shops, and anywhere you spot a product you think has value but is on discount.

 Be sure to reinvest your profit into more inventory so you can grow your sales volume and work towards the $1,000 target.

-Like investing in real estate, another way to turn 100 dollars into 1,000 dollars is to invest it.
+Like investing in real estate, another way to turn $100 into $1,000 is to invest it.

 Investing is really a foundational element of growing your wealth since it lets your money work for you and appreciate over time.